Frequently Asked Questions

 Mezcal Amarás is a company built through love; love for the sun, for the land and the people who work it, and most of all, love for Mexico and its sacred plant - the agave.

-From the beginning, Mezcal Amarás has focused on making this project sustainable; that is why we plant, on average, seven agaves for every agave harvested since 2014.
-In 2014, we started our reforestation program, planting our first Tobalá agave which we harvested for Mezcal Amarás Logia, launched in 2019.
-By 2015 we had collected the seeds of more than 6 species of wild agaves to be placed in our nursery such as, Mexicano, Tobalá, Cupreata, Jabalí, and Tepeztate.
+From the beginning, Mezcal Amarás has focused on making this project sustainable; that is why we plant, on average, seven agaves for every agave harvested.
+We started our reforestation program, planting our first Tobalá agave which we harvested for Mezcal Amarás Logia, launched in 2019.
+By 2015 we had collected the seeds of more than 6 species of wild agaves to be placed in our nursery such as Mexicano, Tobalá, Cupreata, Jabalí, and Tepeztate.
 At present, we've planted more than 150,000 seeds.

 Currently, our portfolio works with 5 agaves; Espadín, Cupreata, Cenizo, Sierra Negra, and Tobalá, but our nursery holds more than 18 types of agave ready to be sown.